zenml-io/zenml/examples/label_studio_annotation/README.md

 by Label Studio](https://labelstud.io/guide/storage.html) contains more details if you have trouble understanding the instructions below.

-For a full video walkthrough on how to run this email, please check out [our community hour demo](https://www.youtube.com/watch?v=bLFGnoApWeU) in which we show how to run the various pipelines, in what order, all using an AWS stack.
+For a full video walkthrough on how to run this example, please check out [our community hour demo](https://www.youtube.com/watch?v=bLFGnoApWeU) in which we show how to run the various pipelines, in what order, all using an AWS stack.